sergueik/springboot_study/sqlite_hibernate/README.md

     password:
 ```

-If you need to create schema before starting the app, add the `src/main/resources/hibernate.cfg.xml`
+If you like the java code to create schema right before starting the app, add the `src/main/resources/hibernate.cfg.xml`
 ```xml
 <hibernate-configuration>
   <session-factory>